 - Modifying their overall attitude toward drug and alcohol use

 The course of action that a therapist takes depends on the patient.
-It also depends on if the sessions are one-on-one or in a group.
+It also depends on if the sessions are individual counseling sessions or in groups.

 Techniques That Therapists Use